What Is TSS (Or Toxic Shock Syndrome)?

 Can Anyone Get TSS?

 Unfortunately, yes.
 Toxic Shock Syndrome can affect men, women, children, anyone.
 Sometimes TSS comes from infections following insect bites, burns or surgery.
-To give you an idea, only about half of Toxic Shock Syndrome cases are from women using tampons.
+To give you an idea, Toxic Shock Syndrome from tampons accounts for only about half of TSS cases.

 Is TSS Contagious?